MLB labor talks intensify as deadline nears to save openers - NewsBreak

 On the 89th day of baseball’s second-longest work stoppage, emotions became more heated as the sides pressed for each other’s bottom line.
 Philadelphia star Bryce Harper posted a photo on Instagram altered to show him in a Japanese baseball uniform with the words: “Yomiuri Giants you up?
 Got some time to kill.”

-The sides arrived at 10 a.m., three hours earlier than usual, at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.
+The sides arrived at 10 a.m., three hours earlier than previous days, at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

 Mets pitcher Max Scherzer and free agent reliever Andrew Miler were the only players on hand.
-Deputy Commissoner Dan Halem, MLB Executive Vice President Morgan Sword and Colorado Rockies CEO Dick Monfort also took part in the talks.
+Halem, Sword and Colorado Rockies CEO Dick Monfort also took part in the talks.

 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.